 Explainers are very restrictive in that regard.
-That’s why you should carefully count how many words that you can have in an explainer video script.
-Based on our case study on how many words should an explainer video have, we found out that a 60-second video should have anywhere between 160-180 words per minute.
+That’s why you should carefully count how many words that you can have in an explainer video script. our study on how many words an explainer video should have, we found that a 60-second video should have between 160 and 180 words per minute. how many words should an explainer video have, we found out that a 60-second video should have anywhere between 160-180 words per minute.

 Lastly, your message needs to be simple and understandable.

 Branding is another thing that should be considered during initial phases as it can dictate in which direction you need to go.
 You should account for it while making the script.

 You also have to consider how your brand will fit into this video.

 When people see the content, can they easily tell it was made by your company?

 Here, colors that are used will have the best impact.
 You can also use the same font that is used on your website.
 Of course, if you can add the company’s logo in the background, that will be an additional benefit.